The popularity of meal prep is steadily rising as more people become aware of its numerous...

 Intermittent fasting can help improve your heart health significantly and make recovery from a heart attack easier, as animal studies have suggested.

-Besides that, research trials also show that intermittent fasting reduces the risk of heart disease.
-The dietary approach reduces LDL (bad) cholesterol levels in your blood.
+Research trials also show that intermittent fasting reduces the risk of heart disease.
+This dietary approach reduces LDL (bad) cholesterol levels in the blood.

 The reduction in calorie intake also helps your body maintain a uniform heart rate.
 Not only that, but your blood pressure can remain stable for longer because of intermittent fasting.